PohJunZheMatthew/LWPGE/README.md

 # LWPGE
-It is a light-weighted graphic library that works on pybricks.
+It is a lightweight graphic library that works on Pybricks.
+It is currently going through its alpha stages and isn't completed yet.